-An employer ID number often referred to as an EIN, is required for your business if the business has employees or if it's taxed as a corporation or partnership.
-It might need one for a handful of other less common reasons as well.
+An employer ID number often referred to as an EIN, is required for your business if the business has employees or if it's taxed as a corporation, LLC, or partnership.
+You might need one for a handful of other less common reasons as well.
 But what if you make a mistake when you're applying for your EIN?
 Is it fixable?
 Yes, and you can amend or deactivate your EIN for a number of other reasons, too.

 IRS Changes EIN Requirement to Increase Security

 If you made a mistake on your EIN application, such as if you listed a non-owner or officer in Item 3 or elsewhere, do not submit a new EIN application, Form SS-4.
 Instead, submit a letter to the IRS, preferably on your company letterhead.

 Include the name and the taxpayer identification number of the current principal officer, general partner, grantor, owner, or trustor.
 Be sure to include the entity's complete name, EIN, and your mailing address so the IRS can correctly identify your IRS account.

 If you change your business name after you receive your EIN, write to the IRS at the address where you file your tax return.
 An authorized person from your company must sign the letter.
 If you change the name of your partnership or corporation, you must include a copy of the Articles of Amendment that you filed with your state to authorize the name change.

 Changing your business name may require you to notify the IRS, in addition to changing your EIN.
 See this IRS article on Business Name Change for more details.

 If you change your address or you change the responsible party for your business you must use Form 8822-B, Change of Address or Responsible Party – Business to notify the IRS of your new address.
 You must report this change within 60 days.

 When You Need a New Employer ID